 Shimla, the capital of Himachal Pradesh, is one of India's most popular hill stations and is often referred to as the "Queen of the Hills".
 The town flourished during the reign of the British Empire.
 The British started flocking there in the 1820s when it was a nondescript village, and by 1864 it was declared to be their official summer capital.
 The Government of India stayed there for much of the year, only shifting to Kolkata (Calcutta) and later Delhi during the cold winter months.
 Hence, Shimla has an interesting history and distinct atmosphere of grandeur about it, with many well preserved historical buildings.

-Shimla Walks runs a special Heritage Zone Walking Tour.
-The tour lasts for 4-5 hours.
-It costs 2,500 rupees for one to four people, and 500 rupees for each additional person.
+Shimla Walks conducts a special Heritage Zone Walking Tour.
+The tour lasts for four to five hours.
+It costs 3,000 rupees for one to four people, and 500 rupees for each additional person.

 It's possible to see Shimla by yourself but if you're interested in the town's history, a guide is invaluable.
 In this article, you'll discover some of the places covered on the walking tour.